Now accepting applications for 2020/21

 Interviews will be held at the end of round 2

-* Round 1 is via MP3 format only.
-NB: this round must be anonymous so do not include your name on your recording.
+** Round 1 is via MP3 format only.
+NB: this round must be anonymous so do not identify yourself on your recording.
 Your recording will be assigned a number.
 The recording must be sound only – no videos.